neomaxzero/blog/src/_draft/032-frontend-architecture-install-vs-write copy.md

 Do we want to add lodash to only use isNull?
 Luckily today you can install `lodash.isNull` and you are settle again.
 But you could be in a situation that you need a banana and you install the jungle.

-Code you write is code you have to maintain and if you are in a code base that has coverage you'll have to add a battery of tests as well.
+Code you write is code you have to maintain and if you are in a code base that has coverage you'll have to add a battery of tests as well, and the more underestimated feature: **Documentation**.

 in the case of `isNull` I will say it seems even ridiculous since the function is extremely small: (`const isNull => value => value === null`).